History of the All-Ireland Senior Hurling Championship: 1916–1925

 In 1922 Tipperary and Kilkenny broke back into the championship decider.
 Tipperary looked set for their tenth All-Ireland victory when they took a three-point lead with as many minutes left.
 ‘The Cats’ fought back with two match-winning goals by Paddy Donoghue and Dick Tobin to secure a 4–2 to 2–6 victory.
 Kilkenny would not beat Tipperary in the championship again until 1967.

 In 1923 the political realities of the era affected the championship.
 Galway and Limerick qualified for the All-Ireland final; however, Limerick refused to play the game until all Civil War prisoners were released.
 They were initially disqualified from the title awarded to Galway; however, the game eventually took place.
 Mick Gill’s new tactic of lobbing the sliotar into the square paid dividends as Galway scored seven goals over the hour.
-A 7-3 to 4-5 victory gave Galway an historic first All-Ireland title while it marked the end of the road for the great Limerick team of the era.
+A 7-3 to 4-5 victory gave Galway an historic first All-Ireland title while it marked the end of the road for Limerick's team.
 Galway would not win another championship until 1980.

 Galway had the chance to defend their title in 1924 when they played Dublin in the championship decider.
-In an exciting game Dublin came from behind thanks to a Garrett Howard goal to win the title by 5-3 to 2-6.
+Dublin came from behind thanks to a Garrett Howard goal to win the title by 5-3 to 2-6.
 Dublin’s non-playing captain Frank Wall became the only man to accept the Liam MacCarthy Cup without having played in the final.

 A third consecutive All-Ireland final beckoned for Galway in 1925, this time with Tipperary providing the opposition.
 The Munster men opened their account with a goal, followed immediately by a second one.
 Galway never recovered and suffered a 5-6 to 1-5 defeat.
 It was Tipperary’s tenth All-Ireland title.
 The Tipp victory brought an end to over a decade of the All-Ireland title changing hands on an annual basis.